Explore health content from A to Z.

 I need information about...

-Ovarian cancer often causes vague symptoms.
-When a doctor diagnoses ovarian cancer, the cancer may have already spread outside the ovaries, at which point it is difficult to cure.
+Ovarian cancer usually does not cause any symptoms until after it has spread outside the ovary.
+Even advanced stage ovarian cancer often causes vague symptoms, which are similar to those of many other common diseases.
+When a doctor diagnoses ovarian cancer, the cancer usually has already spread outside the ovaries, at which point it is more difficult to cure.
 These are the symptoms that are often associated with ovarian cancer:

 Indigestion, heartburn, nausea, or gas